peerigon/legacy-loader/README.md

 --------------

 The **legacy-loader** creates a window shim by inheriting from window via `Object.create(window)`.
 Thus the legacy script receives a window-like object, without being able to extend it.
-Of course, this approach as the usual limitations implied by the prototype inheritance (such as iterating over `window` while checking for `hasOwnProperty`).
+Of course, this approach has the usual limitations implied by the prototype inheritance (such as iterating over `window` while checking for `hasOwnProperty`).